christytan/OCI-GoldenGate/Goldengate.md

 ![](./images/goldengate/network2.png)

-6. Next, under OGG deployments choose your source and target deployment names and versions.
+6. Next, under **Create OGG deployments** choose your source and target deployment names and versions.
 Note that you may select one or two deployments (the second deployment is optional).
 This simply tell Goldengate admin server the location of relevant artifacts for source and target DB connections.

+In this lab we choose a single deployment called Databases.
+Therefore, under **Deployment 1 -Name**, type **Databases** and leave Deployment 2- Name blank.
+We keep this simple by using a single deployment folder for both source and target configurations.

 Next, paste your public key and hit **Create**